psuong/github-portfolio/content/blog/making-of-uguidots.md

 will produce a copy of the templated message entity.
 You would write a system that would process the message entity and perform any button logic there.
 (A more cohesive demo will be coming soon.)

+> With buttons, only the legacy input system has been supported.
+The new input system will be supported much later down the line.

 ## Translation
 Translation of elements is supported in a different fashion.
 The world space matrix and local space matrix do get updated, but those do not actually move the mesh.
 This has been offloaded to a shader which handles translation.
 To